 The purpose of this committee is to provide cohesive direction and collaborative response to address interagency needs for fire modeling and analysis within Alaska.
 This committee provides comprehensive integration and coordination in support of statewide analysis and modeling concepts, data needs, and training/mentoring.
 It also provides consolidated responses to data and information requests to ensure Alaska-specific needs, anomalies, and conditions are supported in national systems.
 The FMAC is responsible for updating a fuel model guide to Alaska vegetation and has been designated by the AWFCG as the Alaska liaison and point of contact for the LANDFIRE project.
-FMAC information is available on the AWFCG Committees webpage (https://fire.ak.blm.gov/administration/awfcg_committees.php) and the Alaska Fire Science Consortium web site (https://www.frames.gov/partner-sites/afsc/partner-groups/fire-behavior-modeling-group/).
+FMAC information is available on the https://gire-behavior-modeling-group/).